 - Alphabet blocks

 Create a stunning holiday window in homes with bay windows or large front windows.
 Popularized by the Macy's department store in the 1870s, these windows can be done on smaller scales at home.
 Ideas and instructions for a holiday window at home can be found in an article Arthur's Home Magazine from 1890.
+One great option is to hang yards of taffeta fabric in a holiday plaid and add greenery at the corners of the window.

 Christmas Card Displays